Both Barrels July 2022

 Promoting our values

-CSI Fish & Game promote hunting various ways including through newsletters like Both Barrels, our annual preseason magazine and in the local papers.
+CSI Fish & Game promote game bird hunting through newsletters like Both Barrels, our annual pre-season magazine and in the local papers.

-Through this promotion it’s important that we show hunters and the general public who we are as game bird hunters and what we value – like recreating in public wetlands, hunting with dogs, and harvesting free range birds to feed our families and hunting buddies.
+Through this promotion, it is important that we show the public who we are as game bird hunters and what we value – like family trips to wetlands, hunting in public places, hunting with dogs, and harvesting free-range birds to feed our families.

-If you would like to help to promote game bird hunting please consider emailing us good-quality photos of you and your hunting companions from the CSI Region over the 2020 game bird season.
+If you would like to help to promote game bird hunting, please consider emailing us good-quality photos of you and your hunting companions from the CSI Region over the 2022 game bird season.

 Rhys Adams, Central South Island Fish & Game Officer